microflo/microflo/doc/arduino-getstarted.md

 -----------------

 Download the latest [MicroFlo release](https://github.com/jonnor/microflo/releases).
-It should be version 0.3.0-alpha2 or later.
+It should be version *0.4.0 or later*.

 Unpack the .zip file to a well-known directory.